The German Health Care System is comprised of two separate types of insurance: compulsory and private.

 For those interested in private insurance, the impact of an extended family should be made clear.
 Families with a large number of children can find that private insurance becomes much more expensive, while those who are single or have a household with two incomes can benefit from certain advantages.
 Students can be removed from compulsory insurance and gain a specially created student insurance plan that has lower costs.

-Self-employed individuals will find that their private insurance has separate considerations.
+Self-employed individuals will find that their private health insurance in Germany has different considerations.
 Their insurance premiums are not calculated on income, due to the fact that this income will generally return into the business itself, meaning that compulsory insurance payments will be high while private plans can offer a number of options that may be more beneficial and cost-effective.

 Artists and journalists are also insured in a slightly different manner.
 They are covered by particular rights and are often covered by the “Künstlersozialkass”.
 In order for an artist or journalist to gain a private insurance plan, they must reach the income threshold specified previously.